AllanMerrick/Subreddit-Analysis-r-iosgaming-vs-r-android-gaming-NLP/README.md

 #### Problem Statement
 ##### r/androidgaming vs r/iosgaming
 There is a constant divide between availability of ios games vs android gaming, however, there is a larger overlap of games that support both systems.
 Our game development company is, unfortunately, unable to develop for both platforms.
-As an independant company, we'd like to focus on community culture and release our game for that community first.
+As an independent company, we'd like to focus on community culture and release our game for that community first.
 However, we've found gamers are polarizing in hardware, software, and company support.
 We'd like to release to the community that appeals to our culture first, but plan for release to the other market.

 We will look into posts from both subreddits to find trends and inferences that separate the two crowds.
 Once identified we can begin looking into methods and verbiage that identifies our target market without alienating the other.